 Exclusive focus on change felt invalidating to clients (who withdrew from treatment, acted out, or both).

-1) To improve attitudes towards patients, and 2) To identify the skills and approaches that should be included in treatment to enhance treatment outcomes.
+1) To improve attitudes towards patients, and 2) To identify the skills and approaches that should be used in treatment to enhance outcomes.

 3. Emotion is